SamStokman/natural_product_structures/README.md

 The script python-scripts/parse_structure_db.py gives information about the number of (un)recognized and unique smiles in the Structure_Database_File.
 Also the number of structures that occurs multiple times is generated.

-In total 477.349 structures are recognized by their SMILE.
+In total, 477.349 structures are recognized by their SMILE.
 592 structures are not recognized, 348 of those structures are empty lines which originate from NuBBe.

 All SMILES from the recognized structures are made uniform and converted into the canonical SMILE.
 Based on these canonical SMILES, the number of unique SMILES is determined, which is 312.938.